Noroff-FEU-Assignments/project-exam-1-anneandersen92/README.md

 No requirements.

 ## Contributing
-If you would like to contribute to the project, please follow these steps:
+To contribute to the project, please do the following:

 1. Fork the repository
 2. Create a new branch from master: